Family Matters - Links

 Family mediation is a voluntary process which gives parents who are separating or living apart the opportunity to make their own arrangements for their children's future.
 Family Mediation Scotland (FMS) provides a network of family mediation services across mainland and island Scotland.

-The General Register Office for Scotland is responsible for the registration of births, marriages, civil partnerships, deaths, divorces and adoptions.
+The National Records of Scotland is responsible for the registration of births, marriages, civil partnerships, deaths, divorces, adoptions and parental orders.
 It runs the Census and uses Census and other data to publish information about population and households.

 Law Society of Scotland

-The Law Society of Scotland is the governing body for Scottish solicitors.
+The Law Society of Scotland is the professional body for Scottish solicitors.
 A solicitor can provide you with independent legal advice.
-The Society can give you details of solicitors that specialise in certain areas of Scots law, for instance, family law.
+To find a solicitor in your area that can offer you family law advice, go to www.lawscot.org.uk

 Scottish Marriage Care